My interest in moving abroad may have been part of my genes. After all what other child would decide to learn German with eight years of age??

 Longing for a different and better life for yourself and your family is often the initial inspiration for a move abroad.
-Maybe you like a cultural or climate change, want to immerse yourself in another language or just crave for an adventure.
+Maybe you like a cultural or climate change, want to immerse yourself in another language or just crave an adventure.

 Reasons for moving to a different country

-The dangers of moving abroad
+The hidden dangers of moving abroad

 Aside from the romantic notion, the practical consequences of ‘moving abroad‘ can be daunting.
 Settling in another country could strip you from all your professional credibility and your qualifications may not have the same status as they have at home.

-Whatever your motives are for moving abroad it is wise to spend time reflecting on a couple of essential things.
+Whatever your motives are for moving abroad it is wise to spend time reflecting on a few essential things.
 Firstly moving to a different country requires a lot of preparation, organisation and the willingness to start from scratch.
 Secondly take your time to prepare yourself mentally and physically.
 Above all be willing and prepared to adapt to habits and customs in your new country.

 Take time to assess your big ‘WHY.
 Brainstorm your motives, emotionally and rationally.
 Assess the things you will lose or gain and how you and your family will handle that.